noncepad/worker-pool/README.md

 - `manager`: Manages the creation and lifecycle of workers, as well as job distribution.
 - `pool`: Provides interfaces for managing workers and submitting jobs.
-- `meter`: Implements tracking the status of workers.
+- `meter`: Implements tracking the status of workers and streams worker capacity updates using gRPC.

 ## Components